pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/minitape/ne-minitape-stor_power_action.md

  - STOR_POWER_ACTION
 ---

-# STOR_POWER_ACTION enumeration (minitape.h)

 ## -description

-The STOR_POWER_ACTION enumerator indicates the power state that the system is about to enter during a power transition.
+The **STOR_POWER_ACTION** enumerator indicates the power state that the system is about to enter during a power transition.

 ## -enum-fields